loglug1/yolo-trains/README.md

   ROD has a REST API that can be used with third party apps.
 See `api_reference.txt` for a list of available endpoints.
 (WIP)

+## Web Interface:

+  * Video Input:
+    1. "Video File Input" button - Select a .mp4 file for upload.
+    2. "Upload" button - Uploads the selected video file to the server.
+The uploaded file will then be added to the "Select a video" dropdown below.

+  * Model Input:
+    1. "Model File Input" button - Select a .pt file for upload.
+    2. "Upload" button - Uploads the selected model file to the server.
+The uploaded file will then be added to the "Select a model" dropdown below.

+  * Generate Graph:
+    1. Select an uploaded video from the "Select a video" dropdown.
+    2. Select an uploaded model from the "Select a model" dropdown.
+    3. Press "Generate Graph" to display data from the selected video-model combination on the graph.

+  * Show Live Images Checkbox:
+    If checked, and the video-model combination has not yet been fully processed, it will display processed frames as they are received.

+  * Reset Zoom Button:
+    Resets the zoom of the graph.

+  * Min and Max:
+    Updates the plotted points on the graph to be within the confidence interval based on the entered values.

+  * Frames Interval:
+    Updates the plotted points to display only every X frames instead of all frames, where X is the entered value.

+  * Object Dropdown:
+    Plots points on the graph only if they contain the selected object.
+Points are plotted based on the confidence of the selected item in the frame.

+  * Plotted Points:
+    Represent individual frames and can be clicked to display an annotated image of that frame on the screen.
+The confidence values of each object detected in the selected frame will also be displayed in the data pane.